Ixcoin (IXC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ixcoin Historical Price

-According to the latest data gathered on Ixcoin live price page, the current price of Ixcoin is 0.132182USD.
-The circulating supply of Ixcoin(IXC) is 21.00M IXC , giving it a market capitalization of $2.78M.
+According to the latest data gathered on Ixcoin live price page, the current price of Ixcoin is 0.089501USD.
+The circulating supply of Ixcoin(IXC) is 21.00M IXC , giving it a market capitalization of $1.88M.

 The Ixcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IXC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.